shpingalet007/mighty-gpio/README.md

 # Documentation

 Consider checking `array-gpio` documentation.
-In this documentation would be covered extra methods, mechanics and differences between official documentation.
+In this documentation would be covered only extra methods, mechanics and differences between official documentation.

 ## Mechanics differences